search close

 • sigsci-agent-wafconf-us-west-2.s3.amazonaws.com

-Additional information about firewall restrictions can be found in Architecture
+Additional information about firewall restrictions can be found in our network requirements guide.

 4. Review any log files for error messages:

-5. If the agent is not starting and nothing is written to the log files, check what messages are displayed if you run the agent manually:
+5. If the agent is not starting and nothing is written to the log files, run the agent manually and check what messages are displayed:

 6. Run the debug tool and send the output, along with a detailed description of the issue and all log files, to our Support team.